Trusted WordPress tutorials, when you need them most.

 Like the other plugins on our list, aMemberPro lets users create unlimited member levels.
 This allows you to sell restricted content based on different price points and subscription terms.

 Our testing also revealed that the plugin allows you to build your own members-only area.
-Every piece of content goes to only the members’ area, so non-paid members won’t know what’s inside.
+Every piece of content is accessible only to members, so non-paying members won’t know what’s inside.

 As we mentioned, aMember Pro stands out for its multi-language support.
 You can easily translate your content into any of its 22 languages.